garethahealy/jolokia-jvm-hawkular/README.md

 Since the version of the Java Client i am using isnt currently released, you will need to build from source:

     https://github.com/garethahealy/hawkular-client-java

+## TODO
+- Setup jolokia as per OSE, with certs/ssl